This policy applies to all pupils in the Infant and Junior School, including the EYFS.

 The Role of Parents

 We value the strong links we enjoy with parents and seek to maintain good communication between home and school.
-The Code of Conduct is published in pupil planners and in the classrooms, and the school will communicate policy and expectations to parents.
+The Code of Conduct is published on Firefly and in the classrooms, and the school will communicate expectations to parents.
 Where behaviour is causing concern, parents will be informed at an early stage and given an opportunity to discuss the situation and to agree a plan of action, within the terms of this policy.
 Parents have a right to raise a complaint under the school’s Complaints Policy.